Network concepts for applications in Azure Kubernetes Service (AKS)

 Azure CNI (advanced) networking

 With Azure CNI, every pod gets an IP address from the subnet and can be accessed directly.
-These IP addresses must be unique across your network space, and must be planned in advance.
-Each node has a configuration parameter for the maximum number of pods that it supports.
-The equivalent number of IP addresses per node are then reserved up front for that node.
-This approach requires more planning, as can otherwise lead to IP address exhaustion or the need to rebuild clusters in a larger subnet as your application demands grow.
+These IP addresses must be planned in advance and unique across your network space.
+Each node has a configuration parameter for the maximum number of pods it supports.
+The equivalent number of IP addresses per node are then reserved up front.
+Without planning, this approach can lead to IP address exhaustion or the need to rebuild clusters in a larger subnet as your application demands grow.

 For more information, see Configure Azure CNI for an AKS cluster.

 Both kubenet and Azure CNI provide network connectivity for your AKS clusters.
 However, there are advantages and disadvantages to each.
 At a high level, the following considerations apply:

 - Uses Kubernetes internal or external load balancer to reach pods from outside of the cluster.